 Common options for securing your stems are twist ties such as those that come with garbage bags, string or what I like to use are thin pipe cleaners.
 Pipe cleaners bend easily and have a soft surface which will be gentle on your plants.

 Super cropping (Extreme LST) When super cropping the training is more extreme.
 This technique is used when your plant stems are thick, woody and very hard to bend without breaking the plant.
 While super cropping you are trying not to break the skin of the plant but softening the inside flesh of the plant.
 This slight damage to the plant will encourage bushy growth and higher THC concentrations due to the plant trying to heal itself.

 Screen of Green (ScrOG) You’ve likely heard this term before but have no idea what it means.
 (ScrOG) means that you are training your plant to be very flat and wide like the shape of a table.
-This is accomplished by placing a screen over the plants when they are in vegetative stage.
+This is accomplished by placing a screen over the plants when they are in the vegetative stage.
 Once the plant reaches flowering stage the screen can help support heavy buds but the larger improvement is that the plant is all one height and encourages many more buds to grow.

 Topping is completed when the plant has 5 or 6 nodes on the main stem.
 When topping your plant, you are completely removing the top of your plants main stem.
 This will lead to your plant growing multiple stems which in turn will produce multiple colas.
 Once again do not top or FIM older plants.
 Only perform these options on young plants who will have plenty of grow time to recover and grow.